duncombe/glossary/README.md

   <DT>AOML <DD>Atlantic Oceanographic and Meteorological Laboratory (NOAA)
   <DT>AOOS <DD>Alaska Ocean Observing System
   <DT>ArcGIS <DD>A geographic information system (GIS) product from Esri.
-  <DT>Argo <DD>A global float array.
-[Argo](http://www.argo.ucsd.edu/About_Argo.html) is not an acronym.
+  <DT>Argo <DD>A global float array. <a href="http://www.argo.ucsd.edu/About_Argo.html">Argo</a> is not an acronym.
   <DT>Argos <DD>Satellite-based system which collects, processes and disseminates environmental data from fixed and mobile platforms since 1978.
-Not an acronym.
+Argos is not an acronym.
   <DT>ARGOS <DD>Advanced Research and Global Observation Satellite.
-A US-DoD satellite in flight from 1999 - 2003.
+A US-DOD satellite in flight from 1999 - 2003.
   <DT>ASCII <DD>American Standard Code for Information Interchange
   <DT>AWS <DD>Amazon Web Services